 Bologna is a transportation hub for several train lines with easy access to Milan, Venice, Florence, Rome, and both coasts.
 The historic center is a short walk from the train station but you can also take a bus.
 Most of the compact historic center is closed to traffic and is great for walking.
 There is good public transportation within the city and a small airport outside Bologna.

-Handmade egg pasta and stuffed pasta, especially tortellini, are specialties of Bologna and of course, there is the famous pasta bolognese, tagliatelle with ragu (a long-cooked meat sauce).
+Handmade egg pasta and stuffed pasta, especially tortellini, are specialties of Bologna and of course, there is the famous lasagna bolognese, and tagliatelle con ragu (a slow-cooked meat sauce).
 Bologna is also known for its salami and ham.
-The cuisine of the Emilia-Romagna region is some of the best in Italy.
-If you'd like to take a cooking class, Passionate about Pasta includes a market tour, pasta making, and lunch.
+The cuisine of the Emilia-Romagna region is some of the best in Italy and Bologna is one of the best places to sample its range.

 What to See and Do